Zoological-Society-of-London/rlpi/README.md

 ggplot_multi_lpi(lpis_comp, xlims=c(1970, 2012), names=c("Unweighted", "Weighted"), facet=TRUE)
 ```

 The code also provides a means to create infiles from tabular population data.
 For example, the Living Planet Database can be constructed so that each row represents a population, with columns for each abundance year.
 NB: The **create_infile** method expects particular columns that define where the abundance data resides, it uses the **convert_to_rows** function that assumes abundance data is in columns between the *X1950* column and a column called *Managed*.
-This reflects the format used in the Living Planet Database, and in the example data provided here **XXXX**.
+This reflects the format used in the Living Planet Database, and in the example data provided here **http://www.livingplanetindex.org/projects?main_page_project=LivingPlanetReport&home_flag=1**.